-Swiss design ideas create order out of simplicity
+Swiss design ideas create order

 The subjects of these 1960s Pelicans are serious social issues so it’s natural that the cover designs employ a typographic solution.
 The heavy bold titles act like headlines in a magazine article.